ohmiu/CBUMail/README.md

 - **TLS Encryption:** All communications, including emails in transit and user interactions with the WebMail interface, are encrypted using TLS.
 This encryption helps protect sensitive information from unauthorized access.

-- **End-To-End Encryption:** RSA is used in conjunction with Fernet to protect the mailbox from 3rd party access, no one but the WebMail user can access the mailbox and decrypt the emails.
+- **End-To-End Encryption:** RSA is used in conjunction with ChaCha20-poly1305 to protect the mailbox from 3rd party access, no one but the WebMail user can access the mailbox and decrypt the emails.

 - **Secure Deployment:** The server is designed to be deployed in a secure manner.